About me

 - The first large-scale benchmark for evaluating LLMs with a sufficient set of sub-tasks of scientific discovery: inspiration retrieval, hypothesis composition, and hypothesis ranking.

-- It suggests that LLMs can serve as research hypothesis mines, with stronger LLMs acting as richer mines and greater inference compute enabling more miners.
+- Suggests that LLMs can serve as research hypothesis mines, where stronger LLMs act as richer mines and greater inference compute enables more miners.

 - Survey

-- The first comprehensive survey on how LLMs can assist scientific research.
+- The first comprehensive survey of how LLMs can assist scientific research.

 News

 [2025.05].
-I’m hosting a tutorial on Frontiers of LLMs for Automated Scientific Discovery at the AI4X conference on July 7th — stay tuned!
+I’ll host a tutorial on Critical Works on LLMs for Scientific Discovery at AI4X on July 7th!

 [2025.02].
 Got one paper accepted to CVPR 2025.
 Congrats to Di, Junxian, Jingdi, and Xunzhi!